EV vs gas — 5-year cost calculator

 EV registration surcharges eat 20-30% of fuel savings

-42 states + DC now charge EVs an extra registration fee, partially offsetting the lost gas tax revenue.
-The range is $36 (DC) to $290 (New Jersey).
-At $200/year × 5 years, that's $1,000 — significant against $4,250 in fuel savings.
-Check our EV surcharge tracker for your exact rate, or our EV fees by state article for context.
+42 states + DC now charge EVs an extra registration fee to recover some of the gas tax revenue they never collect at the pump.
+The range runs $36 (DC) up to $290 (New Jersey).
+At $200/year over 5 years, that's $1,000 clawed back from what you saved on fuel — about 23% of a $4,257 cushion, and New Jersey's $290 fee claws back closer to a third.
+Pull your exact rate from our EV surcharge tracker, or read our EV fees by state article for the fuller picture.

 Tax credits — but they're conditional

-The federal Clean Vehicle Credit (up to $7,500) requires the vehicle meet North American assembly, battery sourcing, and income caps.
-Many popular EVs partially qualify or don't qualify at all.
-State credits stack on top (Colorado $5,000, NJ $4,000, etc.) but most are also income-capped.
-Check the IRS qualified vehicle list before assuming the full $7,500 applies.
+The federal Clean Vehicle Credit (up to $7,500) only lands if the car clears North American assembly rules, battery sourcing rules, and a buyer income cap.
+Plenty of popular EVs qualify for half the credit, or none of it.
+State credits stack on top — Colorado runs $5,000, New Jersey $4,000 — though most carry their own income limits too.
+Pull up the IRS qualified vehicle list before you pencil in the full $7,500.

 Maintenance — a real but smaller win

 EVs skip oil changes, transmission fluid, spark plugs, timing belts, and exhaust work.
-The cost difference is real but modest: ~$300-$600/year, not $2,000.
-Brake pads last roughly 2× longer thanks to regenerative braking; tires wear ~20% faster due to the torque and weight.
-AAA's 2023 EV ownership study pegs the net maintenance saving at $330/year — we default to $400 as a slight bump for newer-model reliability.
+The savings are real, just not dramatic: figure $300 to $600 a year, not $2,000.
+Regenerative braking makes brake pads last roughly twice as long, while the extra torque and weight chew through tires about 20% faster.
+AAA's 2023 EV ownership study put the net maintenance saving at $330/year.
+We default the calculator to $400, a small bump for the reliability gains on newer models.

 Frequently asked questions